ibuetler/p3s-twitter/Tutorial.md

 ```
 The "with" keywords creates the tweets.csv File in write mode if it does not exist.
 After a Writer Instance is created it provides member functions to manipulate the file.

-The writer Instance provides a helpful function which is called "writerow([Lits])".
+The writer Instance provides a helper function which is called "writerow([Lits])".
 This Function will write the provided List in the parameter as a delimited string into the CSV File.
 It also takes as in our case a dictionary as a parameter and will directly write from the dictionary in a CSV format.

-**Task** Create a Funtcion create_CSV_file(dict) which takes a dictionary as a parameter and converts it into a CSV File.
+**Task** Create a function "create_CSV_file(dict)" which takes a dictionary as a parameter and converts it into a CSV File.
 The dictionary passed is the format which the above functions created.
 For a better Layout replace in the dictionary for every value it contains the '\n' character by a whitespace.
 Then Loop over the dictionary and create a CVS file with the Format: Tweet-ID, Tweet

 Here is an example of an resulting Entry: